 An e-petition on the Downing Street website

 calling for Phorm to be dropped has so far attracted over 16,000 signatures.

 EU requires that Phorm be Opt-In

 The European Commission has sent a message to the British government, and it reads something like this: If you don't deal with Phorm, we will.

 Earlier this month, according to Dow Jones, the European Union commissioner for information

 society and media sent a "pre-warning letter" to UK authorities, voicing her concern over Phorm, the behavioral ad targeter poised to track user activity on Britain's three largest ISPs: BT, Carphone Warehouse, and Virgin Media.

-BT has already conducted two trials with Phorm - and web surfers were not notified.
+already conducted two trials with Phorm - and web surfers were not notified.

 It is very clear in E.U. directives that unless someone specifically gives authorization (to track consumer activity on the Web) then you don't have the right to do

 that, EU commissioner Viviane Reding said.
 If UK government does not deal with the issue, Dow Jones says, the EC could take action in the European Court of Justice.